Facts about Arizona for each letter of the alphabet.

 The State HORSE of Arizona is the Spanish Colonial.
 The Arizona Horse Council works to support, enhance and protect horses, horse owners and horse related activities.
 The state has horse races both at tracks and at county fairs.
 Many Horse Shows and events are held throughout the year including several Dressage Shows.
 There is a Draft Horse Show in Prescott.
 Horseback riding is popular and the state has many Horse Trails.
 The Arizona Quarter Horse Hall of Fame honors its members and their horses for their accomplishments.
 The state has many Horse Rescue Groups.

 Arizona has a variety of INDUSTRIES.
 Some of the main industries include manufacturing and agriculture.
 The state is a national and global leader in the solar industry.
 The wine industry continues to grow.
 Tourism and mining are other important industries.
 Arizona has been the leading producer of copper since its statehood.
 The largest copper mine is in Morenci which is one of the last company-owned mining communities in the country.
 The Copper Corridor pays tribute to the rich mining history of 9 communities in Pinal and Gila counties.
 Arizona produces many minerals and is the 2nd largest producer of silver and perlite.
-Mines can be toured at Bisbee.
+Mines can be toured at Queen Mine in Bisbee.
 Trade Shows are held throughout the year.

 Many species of INSECTS are found in Arizona including spiders and scorpions.
 The state is home to more species of butterflies than any other state.
 Butterfly Wonderland in Scottsdale is the largest indoor butterfly pavilion in North America.
 It also a Live Ant Colony, a Honey Bee Extravaganza, a Rivers of the Amazon exhibit and a stingray touch tank.
 The State Insect is the Two-tailed Swallowtail Butterfly.
 Arizona has nearly 100 species of Grasshoppers including the unusual Carolina Grasshopper.
 There is an Insect Festival in Tucson.